 She gives numerous concerts and recitals in Austria and throughout Central Europe.

-Right after a very busy summer schedule and a recording in London of a programme dedicated to Benny Goodman with BBC orchestra, Pierre GENISSON is back on stage with 2 concerts (Schumann and Brahms) with pianist Natacha Kudritskaya Oct 12th in Vincennes and Oct 13th in Le Vesinet.
-To be continued on Elb river in Germany for a music cruise.
+Right after a very busy summer schedule and a recording in London of a programme dedicated to Benny Goodman with BBC orchestra, Pierre GENISSON is back on stage with Schumann and Brahms with pianist Natacha Kudritskaya Oct 12th in Vincennes and Oct 13th in Le Vesinet to be continued on Elb river in Germany for a music cruise with Trio Wanderer.

 Olga Kirpicheva has been widely acclaimed in Mexico under maestro Lomonaco's baton